Send updates to Jira, Agile Central, TFS, Salesforce, and more using Webhooks' PUT request type

 -

-Headers for Authorization
+Headers for authorization

 Jira’s API endpoint is static and authenticates through your header token.
 Headers allow you to define additional static values sent with each request.
 Not all API calls require headers to be defined, but Jira does.
 In this example, we’re converting username and password to be used with Basic Auth.
 This is done by with base64 encoding, which can be done easily through Postman or a Basic Authentication Header Generator.
 Below is an example of what to add to your header: